-CD.
-Filing the Petition.
+D. Filing the Petition.

-Students who wish to request CAB action shall submit a written appeal to the dean of students within ten10 business days of the date of the disciplinary sanction letter or within twenty 10 business calendar days of the conclusion of the previous step in the appeal process, as applicable.
+Students who wish to request CAB action shall submit a written appeal to the dean of students within 10 business days of the date of the disciplinary sanction letter or within 10 business days of the conclusion of the previous step in the appeal process, as applicable.
 The dean shall in turn forward properly-filed appeals to the Chair of the Board.

-To be properly filed, the appeal must be submitted within the established time limits, signed and dated by the student, identify the action or decision being appealed, name the party whose decision or action is being appealed, and identify one or more of the criteria identified in the Criteria for Appeal, list witnesses,..
+To be properly filed, the appeal must be submitted within the established time limits, identify the action or decision being appealed, name the party whose decision or action is being appealed, and identify one or more of the criteria identified in the Criteria for Appeal.